-Here’s a suggestion for an improved way to play: When an attacker announces his attack, have the defender announce what he’ll do in defense without knowing the TH result.
+Here’s a suggestion for an improved way to play: When an attacker announces his attack, have the defender decide his response without knowing the TH result.
 (The defender has to be specific, as always: say, “I’ll Dodge and Retreat”, not “Yeah, I’ll defend”.)
 Resolve TH and defense normally.

 Or in other words:

 Instead of asking defenders “The attack will hit you.
 What do you do?”, ask “The attack might hit you.
 What do you do?”

 From will to might.
 That single-word change sums up the entire tweak to character knowledge suggested by DECIDE.

 Here’s how this works for your defenses in play:

 - If you choose to defend and then find that the TH roll was a good one, you made a smart choice that may save your hide.
 Roll your defense normally.